Ergodic actions of compact quantum groups from solutions of the conjugate equations

 Classifying ergodic $C^*$--actions of the quantum group $S_\mu U(2)$ of Woronowicz is an open problem.
 Tomatsu has classified all those which are embedded in the translation action of $S_\mu U(2)$ \cite{Tomatsu}.

 Bichon, De Rijdt and Vaes have constructed examples of ergodic actions of $S_\mu U(2)$ not embedable in the translation action. since the multiplicity of an irreducible is bigger than its integral dimension.
 The authors also introduced a new invariant, the quantum multiplicity $m(u)$ of an irreducible representation $u$ in the action.
 This invariant reduces to the quantum dimension for the translation action.
 In general, one has the bounds: $\text{multiplicity}(u)\leq m(u)\leq \text{q-dim}(u)$.
 Even for quotient actions, the quantum multiplicity is not an integer in general \cite{BRV}.
+These examples were constructed by means of a generalisation of the Tannaka-Krein duality theorem for compact quantum groups \cite{WoronowiczTK} to ergodic actions of full multiplicity.

+In \cite{PR} we in turn extended the duality theorem of \cite{BRV} to general ergodic actions of compact quantum groups on unital $C^*$--algebras.
+To this aim, we introduced the notion of quasitensor functor between two tensor $C^*$--categories with conjugates, and we showed that quasitensor functors from the representation category of a compact quantum group $G$ to the category of Hilbert spaces characterise the spectral functors of ergodic $C^*$--actions of $G$.

-In \cite{PR} ergodic actions of $S_\mu U(d)$ arising from abstract tensor $C^*$--categories with a Hecke symmetry of parameter $q=\mu^2$ have been constructed.
+As an application, we constructed ergodic actions of $S_\mu U(d)$ starting from abstract tensor $C^*$--categories with a Hecke symmetry of parameter $q=\mu^2$.
 In particular, one gets ergodic actions of $S_\mu U(2)$ from a real or pseudoreal object $y$ of a tensor $C^*$--category with intrinsic dimension $d(y)\geq2$, with $\mu$ and $d(y)$ related by $d(y)=|\mu+\mu^{-1}|$ and $\mu$ positive if $y$ is pseudoreal and negative otherwise.

 Our interest in braiding was motivated by low dimensional QFT, where braided tensor $C^*$--categories arise, albeit with a {\it unitary} braiding \cite{Haag}.